 1. The Race of The Tortoise and The Hare: 3 minutes.
 STB and violoncelli and double basses.
 Unperformed.

-2, The Ant and The Grasshopper: Libretto by the composer based on Aesop's Fable (see Cycle of Aesop's Fables in next section); 7 minutes; SATB, flute, bassoon, hard brass, gong and harp.
+2. The Ant and The Grasshopper: Libretto by the composer based on Aesop's Fable (This work may performed separately); 7 minutes; SATB, flute, bassoon, hard brass, gong and harp.
 Two sections premiered in 2010 by Boston Metro Opera with Roselin Osser, mezzo-soprano; David Edgar Walther, bass; and Aaron Likeness, piano.

 3. The Fox and The Raven: 4 and a half minutes.
 ST with violin or viola solo and 'cello solo.
 Premiered in 2010 by Boston Metro Opera with Christopher Aaron Smith, tenor; Ceceilia Allwein, soprano; and Aaron Likness, piano.